reduxjs/redux/docs/api/combineReducers.md

 - If the `state` given to it is `undefined`, it must return the initial state for this specific reducer.
 According to the previous rule, the initial state must not be `undefined` either.
 It is handy to specify it with optional arguments syntax, but you can also explicitly check the first argument for being `undefined`.

-While `combineReducers` attempts to check that your reducers conform to some of these rules, you should remember them, and do your best to follow them. `combineReducers` will check your reducers by passing `undefined` to them; this is done even if you specify initial state to `Redux.createStore(combineReducers(...), initialState)`.
+While `combineReducers` attempts to check that your reducers conform to some of these rules, you should remember them, and do your best to follow them. `combineReducers` will check your reducers by passing `undefined` to them; this is done even if you specify initial state with `configureStore({ reducer, preloadedState })`.
 Therefore, you **must** ensure your reducers work properly when receiving `undefined` as state, even if you never intend for them to actually receive `undefined` in your own code.

 ## Example